LukeShortCloud/rootpages/src/http_servers.rst

 -  DocumentRoot = The directory where the domain loads its files from.
 -  DirectoryIndex = The main file that is loaded up in a directory, if found.
 Default: "index.html" or "index.htm."
--  LogLevel, ErroLog, and CustomLog = Refer to the `Apache Configuration <#apache---configuration>`__ section.
+-  LogLevel, ErrorLog, and CustomLog = Refer to the `Apache Configuration <#apache---configuration>`__ section.

 Example: